Christopher Ruddy

-Christopher Ruddy (born January 28, 1965) is an American journalist and business executive.
+Christopher Ruddy (born January 28, 1965) is an American business executive and former journalist.
 A political conservative, Ruddy is the CEO and majority owner of Newsmax Media.

 Background

 Ruddy grew up on Long Island in Williston Park, New York, where his father was a police officer in Nassau County.
 He graduated from Chaminade High School in Mineola, New York before graduating summa cum laude with a degree in history from St. John's University, New York in 1987.
 He earned a master's degree in public policy from the London School of Economics and also studied at the Hebrew University of Jerusalem as an undergrad.
 He worked briefly as a bilingual high school social studies teacher in the Bronx, New York.
 Ruddy holds an Honorary Doctorate of Letters from St. John's University.

-Early in his career, Ruddy was editor in chief of a conservative monthly periodical known as the New York Guardian.

-In fact, in 2012, the Los Angeles Times published an article entitled "Race and the liberation of Dachau" by Elliott Perlman, who interviewed the daughter of a Polish Jewish survivor of Dachau, and based on her evidence, her father himself.
+In 2012, the Los Angeles Times published an article entitled "Race and the liberation of Dachau" by Elliott Perlman, who interviewed the daughter of a Polish Jewish survivor of Dachau, and based on her evidence, her father himself.
 Her father confirmed, as an eyewitness to the liberation of Dachau, what Paul Parks had described in the documentary that Ruddy had claimed to be without evidence.
 Ruddy then moved to the New York Post, which he joined as an investigative reporter late in the summer of 1993.
 After initially writing about abuse of Social Security disability benefits, he focused on the Whitewater scandal involving then-president Bill Clinton.

-In 1995 he joined the Pittsburgh Tribune-Review as a national correspondent covering the Clinton White House and other topics.
+In 1995, Ruddy joined the Pittsburgh Tribune-Review as a national correspondent covering the Clinton White House and other topics.

 Ruddy has studied as a Media Fellow with the Hoover Institution.
 Ruddy serves on the board of directors of the Financial Publishers Association (FIPA), an industry trade group whose goal is "to share knowledge of best business practices to help our members' publications grow and prosper, while empowering readers with unbiased, independent information".

-He is a member of the International Council, chaired by Henry Kissinger, at the CSIS, a bipartisan Washington, D.C., think tank focused on national security and foreign affairs.
+Ruddy is a member of the International Council, chaired by Henry Kissinger, at the CSIS, a bipartisan Washington, D.C., think tank focused on national security and foreign affairs.
 Ruddy also served as a representative on the U.S. delegation headed by Senators Joseph Lieberman and Lindsey Graham to the NATO 44th Munich Security Conference.